Solar Panels in Palatine, Co. Carlow

 A system installed in Palatine today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Palatine
+Solar grants available in Palatine

 Homeowners in Palatine, Co.
 Carlow can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.